microsoft/vscode-dev-azure/README.md

 ## How do I get access to the product?

 You will need to have an active Azure subscription that has our feature flag added to it.
-Please reach out to @meharida to send your **Azure subscription ID**.
+Please fill out the form at this link to request access: https://aka.ms/VSCodefortheWebAzure

 ## Contributing